dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 are processed by different cores.
 On systems where this behaviour has been observed, the timestamps associated with each packet are consistent; queries always have a timestamp prior to the response timestamp.
-However, the order in which these packets appear in the packet capture stream is not necessarily strictly choronological; a response can appear in the capture stream before the query that provoked the response.
+However, the order in which these packets appear in the packet capture stream is not necessarily strictly chronological; a response can appear in the capture stream before the query that provoked the response.
 For this discussion, this non-chronological delivery is termed "skew".

 In the presence of skew, a response packets can arrive for matching before the corresponding query.
 To avoid